 Head football coaches in the Mountain West coaching salaries vary quite a bit between schools based upon the coaches past successes and their accomplishments throughout their time in the Mountain West.
-There are 7 head coaches that have recently signed contracts with their schools within the last 2 years.
 Here’s a look into the head coaching salaries in the Mountain West.

 Mountain West College Football Coaching Salaries

 Originally signed to a 5-year contract in 2013, Bohl was signed to a new 7-year contract in 2016 through to the 2023 season.
 The 7-year contract is worth $11.95 million which also includes incentives.
 Bohl is guaranteed $1.4 million in the first year of the new contract with annual increases and incentives.
 This is compared to his guaranteed $850,000 per year in his previous contract.

 With ample experience, Bohl began his coaching career 40 years ago and has 18 years of head coaching experience.
 In his 2016 season, Bohl was named Mountain West Coach of the Year.
 His goal as head coach is to create a stable program that will continually grow year after year.

 Head coach since 2017, Norvell’s original contract was the lowest among Mountain West coaches worth $2.45 million.
 He signed a new five-year contract earlier this year after appearing in bowl games in back to back seasons worth $3.125 million.
 Although his annual base salary of $625,000 ranks the lowest among Mountain West coaches, he is the highest paid football coach in school history.

 Nevada also increased the salary pool for assistant coaches by $250,000.
 Incentive bonuses in Norvell’s contract include academic performance, regular season performances, division and conference championships, bowl game appearances, and coaching accolades.